dwslab/melt/README.md

 does not finish within the given time limit, MELT will stop the process and proceed with the next test case or matcher.
 `ExecutorSeals` can read zipped, unzipped (or a mix of both) SEALS packages.<br/>

+**I am running a SEALS matcher that was packaged with MELT and uses some python component.
+On my system, the default python command does not refer to Python 3.
+How can this situatino be resolved?**<br/>
+A folder `melt-resouces` in the working directory (perhaps `$SEALS_HOME`) has to be created.
+In there a file `python_command.txt` containing your full python path should be placed.
+This applies to all MELT packaged matchers that use the ML module.
+In other cases, you can also try to create a directory `oaei-resources` rather than `melt-resources` and place the python_command.txt` there.

 **Is there more documentation?**<br/>
 MELT is far more powerful than documented here.
 This `README` is intended to give an overview of the framework.
 For specific code snippets, have a look at the examples.
 Note that classes, interfaces, and methods are extensively